-Projected Impact on Organ Procurement Organizations No impact.
+Organ Procurement Organizations

+Operational Considerations

+This proposal will have no operational impact on organ procurement organizations.

+^{43 42} C.F.R. §121.8(b)(4)

+Fiscal Impact

+There is no expected fiscal impact for organ procurement organizations.

+Transplant Programs

+Operational Considerations

+Transplant programs will need to be familiar with the proposed changes to NLRB guidance documents when submitting exception requests for candidates.

+Fiscal Impact

-Projected Impact on Transplant Hospitals Transplant hospitals will need to train staff on updated guidance documents for MELD and PELD exceptions.
-Projected Impact on the OPTN The OPTN will need to update the relevant guidance documents on the OPTN website, as well as communicate the proposed changes to the transplant community and monitor the changes after implementation.
+Transplant hospitals will need to train staff on updated guidance documents for MELD and PELD exceptions.

+OPTN

+The OPTN contractor estimates 110 hours for implementation.
+Implementation will involve updates to guidance documents on the OPTN website, as well as education and training on the changes, and communication efforts about the changes.
+The OPTN contractor estimates 90 hours for ongoing support.
+Ongoing support will involve answering member questions and monitoring as part of the ongoing NLRB review effort.

+Potential Impact on Select Patient Populations

+The proposed changes to NLRB guidance documents may impact candidates with CF, hepatic adenomas, and Budd Chiari syndrome.
+The creation of guidance for pediatric candidates with CF should increase the number of such candidates receiving a MELD or PELD exception.
+The number of pediatric CF candidates is small and the creation of this guidance is not anticipated to drastically shift which candidates are being transplanted.
+It will, however, ensure that pediatric CF candidates are able to access the appropriate MELD or PELD score.

+None of the proposed changes to guidance for candidates with HA or Budd Chiari are more limiting than the current criteria in guidance.
+As such, while the proposed changes are unlikely to create a large change in any population's ability to access transplant, the updated guidance will certainly impact individual candidates with HA or Budd Chiari.
+Candidates meeting the updated criteria will be more likely to be approved for a MELD exception and therefore will experience increased access to transplant.

+No exception candidates will lose a current exception at the time of implementation of the updated guidance.
+However, NLRB reviewers and transplant programs will need to consult the updated guidance for initial exceptions and extension requests submitted after implementation.

+Post-implementation Monitoring

+Member Compliance

-Post-implementation Monitoring Member Compliance This proposal will not change current routine monitoring of OPTN members.
+This proposal will not change current routine monitoring of OPTN members.
 At transplant hospitals, the OPTN will continue to review a sample of medical records, and any material incorporated into the medical record by reference, to verify that data reported in the OPTN Computer System are consistent with source documentation, including qualifying criteria for standardized MELD or PELD exceptions or exception extensions.

+Policy Evaluation

+Changes made to guidance will be monitored as requested by the NLRB subcommittee as part of the ongoing NLRB review.

+Conclusion

-Policy Evaluation Changes made to guidance will be monitored as requested by the NLRB subcommittee as part of the ongoing NLRB review.
-Conclusion This proposal includes the creation of guidance for pediatric candidates with CF and updates to guidance for adult candidates with Budd Chiari syndrome or hepatic adenomas.
-The Committee is proposing the creation of the new CF guidance as such guidance does not currently exist and the exception criteria in policy are not applicable to pediatric candidates.
+This proposal includes the creation of guidance for pediatric candidates with CF and updates to guidance for adult candidates with Budd Chiari syndrome or hepatic adenomas.
+The Committee is proposing the creation of the new CF guidance, as such guidance does not currently exist and the exception criteria in policy are not applicable to pediatric candidates.
 The proposed guidance will make it more likely that these candidates are able to access liver transplant in a timely and equitable manner.

 The proposal also includes a number of updates to NLRB guidance for adult candidates with Budd Chiari syndrome and hepatic adenomas.
 The changes to the guidance for these diagnoses include the removal of unnecessary information and the alignment of the exception criteria with the Committee's clinical consensus.

 Together, these changes will create a more efficient and equitable system for reviewing MELD and PELD exception requests.

-Considerations for the Community The Committee is seeking public comment feedback on the proposed changes to NLRB guidance including: - The proposed creation of guidance for pediatric candidates with CF, specifically the proposed FEV_1 thresholds set at less than 70% or greater than or equal to a 5% annual decline. - The proposed changes to guidance for candidates with hepatic adenomas. - The proposed changes to guidance for candidates with Budd Chiari.
+Guidance Language